baymotion/smax/README.md

         def do_more_stuff(self):
             # Super important functionality goes here.
             pass

-A Reactor instance provides the runtime support for timing and queues that the state machine uses to update itself.
-To run the state machine,

     def main():
         # Create a runtime environment that drives the state machine